zhullyb/monyhar/monyhar/docs/enterprise/add_new_policy.md

 ## Post policy update

-Once the policy is added or modified, nothing else needs to be taken care of by the Chromium developers.
+Once the policy is added or modified, nothing else needs to be taken care of by the Monyhar developers.
 However, there are a few things that will be updated based on the json file.
 Please note that there is no ETA for everything listed below.